goosefx/sparrow-monotouch/Sparrow/doc/api/SPDisplayObject.md

 Every display object may be the target of touch events.
 If you don't want an object to be touchable, you can disable the `Touchable` property.
 When it's disabled, neither the object nor its children will receive any more touch events.

+**Points vs. Pixels**

+All sizes and distances are measured in points.
+What this means in pixels depends on the `ContentScaleFactor` of the [stage](SPStage.md).
+On a low resolution device (up to iPhone 3GS), one point is one pixel.
+On devices with a retina display, one point may be 2 pixels.

+**Transforming coordinates**

+Within the display tree, each object has its own local coordinate system.
+If you rotate a container, you rotate that coordinate system - and thus all the children of the container.

+Sometimes you need to know where a certain point lies relative to another coordinate system.
+That's the purpose of the method `TransformationMatrixToSpace`.
+It will create a [matrix](SPMatrix.md) that represents the transformation of a point in one coordinate system to another.

 **Subclassing SPDisplayObject**

 As SPDisplayObject is an abstract class, you can't instantiate it directly, but have to use one of its subclasses instead.
 There are already a lot of them available, and most of the time they will suffice.